Show All Answers

 Artists and performers wishing to sell merchandise at an event must submit a written request (email) to their event contact at least 30 days prior to the event.
 City of Coquitlam staff will work with each artist and performer to discuss the different merchandise options available for each event.
 Artists and Performers will retain 100% of all merchandise sales, but, may be charged a $15 event Business License fee.

-Once you complete the application and your block party is approved, you will:
+Once your block party is approved by staff, you will:

 Below are a few requirements you will need to know before you complete your Block Party Application: